staillansag/wm-projects/projects/msrjdbc/README.md

 POST /msrjdbcAPI/sources/
 ```
 A JDBC Insert notification is configured onto the source table.
 It creates a new UM message with each insert and this message is sent to a local UM queue.
-A UM trigger listens to this queue and replicates the source table reocrd into a target table msrjdbc_target
+A UM trigger listens to this queue and replicates the source table record into a target table msrjdbc_target

 ## Build